-Graff Sanctuary is a protected woodland ridge overlooking the Hudson River along Furnace Dock Road in the Town of Cortlandt.
+Graff Sanctuary is a 29-acre property protecting a woodland ridge overlooking the Hudson River in between Furnace Dock Road and Briggs Lane in the Town of Cortlandt.

 Along the trails of Graff Sanctuary are many beautiful trees and several interesting rock formations including glacial erratics, large boulders different in composition from the surrounding bedrock left behind when glacial ice moved through the Hudson Valley.